Ace-Radom/PS_sudo/README.md

     - Using `/h` to open the new powershell window in current directory

 - Using `/b` to run commands in background.

+- Using `/admin` to try to run one application as administrator

 If you are using sudo directly to run commands, sudo will automatically access the current directory and run all commands you give.